torvalds/linux/Documentation/driver-api/driver-model/class.rst

 The class is allowed to create a class-specific structure for the device and store it in the device's class_data pointer.

-There is no list of devices in the device class.
+There is yes list of devices in the device class.
 Each driver has a list of devices that it supports.
 The device class has a list of drivers of that particular class.
 To access all of the devices in the class, iterate over the device lists of each driver in the class.